Explore the program:

 Rome’s Aristocratic Republic vs. the US Democracy: While it is tempting to compare the ancient Roman republic to our constitutional democracy in the United States, the differences are stark.
 Ancient Rome’s republican system was aristocratic, meaning most political power was concentrated among a handful of elites.
 Senators in ancient Rome were appointed rather than voted in, and Rome had no independent judiciary.

-The mob: Shakespeare gives us a fickle Roman populace who change their minds in an instant.
-They are easily swayed by rhetoric and charisma into becoming destructive forces acting against their own best interests.
-Plutarch also notes their fickleness.
+The mob: Shakespeare gives us a fickle Roman populace that changes its minds in an instant.
+The people are easily swayed by rhetoric and charisma into becoming destructive forces acting against their own best interests.

-Gender: Early modern England was a fairly hostile place for women, but that does not mean they did not have agency!
+Gender: Early modern England was a hostile place for women, but that does not mean they did not have agency!
 Women were blamed for the “Fall of Man” in Judeo-Christian origin stories.
-In science and medicine, women were perceived to be imperfect versions of men.
-They were considered cold and moist, while men were hot and dry.
+In science and medicine women were perceived to be less perfect versions of men.
+Following the theory of the bodily humors, they were considered cold and moist, while men were hot and dry.
 Because of their so-called imperfections, it was believed that women should be controlled and subservient to men.

 Women were told to keep to the private world of the home while men were told to go out in public to make their fortunes.
 Of course, women defied restrictions and attempts to keep them down.
 After all, the ruler of England for the first half of Shakespeare’s career, Queen Elizabeth I, was a woman!

-Time: at the beginning of the play, Flavius asks if the day is a holiday.
-Time was truly out of joint for Shakespeare in 1599.
+Time: Time was truly out of joint for Shakespeare in 1599.
 In 1582, Pope Gregory had mandated a change from the Julian calendar (named after Julius Caesar) to the Gregorian Calendar.
 Holidays (holy days) were vestiges of Catholicism, so it was rather unclear what calendar people were using to determine the day off work.
 England would not shift to the Gregorian calendar until 1752, but other countries had already adopted the new calendar, and there were 10-day discrepancies across Europe.
 In 1599, Londoners celebrated Easter two weeks before most other Europeans.

 Et tu, Brute?: The famous phrase “Et tu, Brute?” is a modern invention.
 In antiquity, it was popularly believed that Caesar instead spoke to Brutus in Ancient Greek, not their native Latin, saying “kai su, teknon” (“and you, my child”) as his friend joined in on the assassination.